 PLAN 652 Policy Implementation and Program Evaluation (3) Implementation and evaluation in public policy analysis; philosophical and methodological issues; impact of policies and plans; use of evaluation research in program implementation.
 Pre: 601 or consent.

 PLAN 654 Applied Geographic Information Systems: Public Policy and Spatial Analysis (3) Use of advanced and specialized spatial methods and models in urban and regional planning.
 Uses GIS software and builds upon 601.
 Skills are useful applied to planning, economic development, and environmental planning and resource management.
 Repeatable one time.
 Pre: graduate standing or consent.

-PLAN 655 Advanced Planning Methods and Models (3) Advanced methods and deterministic and stochastic models used in urban and regional planning.
+PLAN 655 Planning Research Methods (3) Advanced methods and deterministic and stochastic models used in urban and regional planning.
 Pre: 601, 605; or consent.